My name is Diarmaid Ward, I’ve lived in London for 12 years after a childhood in the north of Ireland.

 I look forward to meet you on one of our upcoming tours and sharing with you my twin passions: George Orwell and London!

-My name is Dave Poyser, I first lived in London in 1973 and I have lived here most of the time since then.
+My name is David Poyser.
+I qualified as London Blue Badge tour guide in 2018.
+I first lived in London in 1973 and I have lived here most of the time since then.

-During a twenty year period in television production working as an award-winning Series Producer for the BBC, ITV and Channel 4, whenever I got it really enjoyed the opportunity to unearth parts of London’s history, the city most of who live here just take for granted.
+During a twenty year period in television production working as an award-winning Series Producer for the BBC, ITV and Channel 4, whenever I got the opportunity, I really enjoyed the chance to unearth parts of London’s history - a place where most of us who live here just take for granted.

-What we do know is that if Orwell was alive today, his thoughts on the issues would have been better written than anyone else.
+What we do know is that if Orwell was alive today, his thoughts on the issues would have been extremely well written.